samsheffield/Senior_Studio/docs/week4.md

 Come to Brown 215 from 2:15-3:30 for pizza and games with our friends in Animation.

 ## GameScape (Saturday & Sunday)
 This is still happening this weekend from 12-5 at Joe Squared on North Ave.
-(I think!)
 Contact Melanie (mstegman@mica.edu) if you are interested in participating.